 7 Reasons PHP Developers Love Using Laravel

 A deep understanding of web frameworks, and how to apply them when building software applications, is a fundamental skill for any developer.
-These are the tools with which modern websites and mobile apps are built - they save time, they’re well-tested for bugs, and keep your code neat and accessible.
+These are the tools with which modern websites and mobile apps are built.
+They save time, they’re well-tested for bugs, and keep your code neat and accessible.

 According to a 2020 survey by JetBrains, 50% of PHP developers say they use Laravel regularly, compared to 25% for the next most commonly used framework, Symfony.
-Data from Google trends also show how Laravel has moved ahead of Symfony and other alternatives in searches made about some PHP frameworks.
+Data from Google trends also show how Laravel has moved ahead of Symfony and other alternatives in searches.
 It is used to power the website of some major global brands such as pharma giant Pfizer and the British Broadcasting Company (BBC).

-Laravel has an expressive and elegant syntax that is simple for even inexperienced programmers to learn and use to deliver projects at speed.
+Laravel has an expressive and elegant syntax that is simple for even inexperienced programmers.
 The framework is based on the model-view-controller (MVC) architectural pattern that facilitates the management of complex and large-scale projects.
-It also offers a wide range of libraries, tools, and templates that help developers build complex and stable web applications more easily while maintaining flexibility.
+It also offers a wide range of libraries, tools, and templates.
+This helps developers build stable web applications while maintaining flexibility.

-- Blade and Artisan - Blade is Laravel’s built-in and lightweight template engine, which allows developers to create layouts easily using dynamic content seeding.
+2. Blade and Artisan: Blade is Laravel’s built-in and lightweight template engine, which allows developers to create a web page easily using dynamic content seeding.
 This tool is highly intuitive and also provides multiple widgets to ensure a web application has a robust and stable structure.

-- Community & Support: The growing popularity and usage of Laravel over the last decades means that it now has a large and active community of experienced developers able to provide valuable support when required.
+6. Community & Support: The growing popularity and usage of Laravel over the last decades means that it now has a large and active community of experienced developers able to provide valuable support when required.
 A developer that reports bugs or security problems is likely to get a quick response from the community, helping to cut down on delays and costs.
-Laravel also offers numerous screencast tutorials, called ‘Laracasts’ that educate and guide developers.
+Laravel also offers numerous screencast tutorials, called ‘Laracasts’, that educate and guide developers.

-- Multi-Lingual: Let’s face it, many web applications are targeting a global market these days.
+7. Multi-Lingual: Let’s face it, many web applications are targeting a global market these days.
 Or at least, have aspirations to expand beyond the local customer base.
 Laravel includes support for multiple languages so that any website or application can be tailored to different countries.

 Interested in hiring talented Latin American developers to add capacity to your team?
 Contact Jobsity: the nearshore staff augmentation choice for U.S. companies.